kakoiihito/Shift/README.md

   ### Overview

-> Shift is a vehicle  simulator made in the Godot 4.6 engine attempting to become the gold standard of vehicle simulation.
+> Shift is a vehicle  simulator made in the Godot 4.7 engine attempting to become the gold standard of vehicle simulation.
 Made by a broke highschool student interested in motorsports, This projects aims to understand vehicles at a deeper level.
 Shift was made as an alternative to other vehicle simulators open to anyone to improve, work on, use for projects, or personal use.

   ### Highlights

   > * MF 5.2 Pacejka Tire Model (With Load, Camber senitivity, and over 60+ tuning coefficents)
   > * MF 5.2 "Lite" Tire Model (Load Sensitivity and a smaller set of tuning coefficents similar to the original 5.2 model)
+  > * Brush Tire Model
   > * One Point Raycast Wheels
   > * Rigid Body Car
   > * Curve Based Engine Torque Model